Speed Reads:

 Those looking for an advanced scanner to perform complex diagnostic functions should check out the TOPDON ArtiDiag800BT, which has a large touchscreen display and can test just about every system in your vehicle.

-Best OBD2 Scan Tool: FAQ
+OBD2 Scanners: FAQ

 Below are some common frequently asked questions about OBD2 scanners: